elastic/crawler/docs/ADVANCED.md

 ## Crawl Lifecycle

-Crawler runs crawl jobs based on configuration files you reference when running crawler.
+The Elastic Open Web Crawler runs crawl jobs based on configuration files you reference when running crawler.
-As Crawler runs, each URL endpoint found during the crawl will be handed to a different thread to be visited, resulting in one document per page being indexed into Elasticsearch.
+As Open Crawler runs, each URL endpoint found during the crawl will be handed to a different thread to be visited, resulting in one document per page being indexed into Elasticsearch.

 Crawls are performed in two stages: a primary crawl and a purge crawl.

 ### The Primary crawl

-Beginning with URLs included as `seed_urls`, the Crawler begins crawling web content.
+Beginning with URLs included as `seed_urls`, the crawler begins crawling web content.
 While crawling, each link it encounters will be added to the crawl queue, unless the link should be ignored due to [crawl rules](./docs/features/CRAWL_RULES.md) or [crawler directives](./docs/features/CRAWLER_DIRECTIVES.md).

 The crawl results from visiting these webpages are added to a pool of results.